ManticoreGamesInc/platform-documentation/src/tutorials/localcontext.md

 ### Create GemClient Script

 Create a script called `GemClient` and place it into the **Client** folder.
 This script will be responsible for spawning the effect and audio when the player picks up the gem.
 It will also hide the gem from that local player.
-This is a cross context script that is called from the **GemPickup** script.
+This is a cross-context script that is called from the **GemPickup** script.

 Create a template for the effect that you want, and add it as a custom property called `GemPickupEffects`.